-Sleeping eight to ten guests, Tigharry Schoolhouse provides light, spacious, accommodation for family and friends to gather.
-The layout has been designed to ensure the comfort of large groups, with convivial open-plan living areas balanced by restful bedrooms and quiet private spaces.
+Tigharry Schoolhouse provides light, spacious, accommodation for friends, new or old! to gather.
+Available by bedroom or as a whole house rental (catered or self-catering) the layout has been designed to ensure the comfort of our guests, with convivial open-plan living areas balanced by restful bedrooms and quiet private spaces.

 The interior finishes have been carefully selected to reflect the building’s former life as a school and its coastal location, whilst also channeling elements of mid-century Scandinavian design.
 Polished concrete floors, painted tongue and groove walls and Crittall panels set the tone of the old schoolrooms; while whitewashed floorboards, antique radiators and sash windows frame the simple seaside aesthetic of the former cottage.
 Throughout the house, vintage and salvaged pieces has been chosen to best compliment each of these styles.